jjlee/rescript-mode/README.md

 used ReScript with Emacs and had a bad time – if you did that, you’re going it alone and you really didn’t try the official ReScript experience – that’s unfair and a good way to annoy everybody.

-This code is unpolished, expect to run into issues if you choose to use it.